Corgi Labrador Mix Facts

 - Train Your Dog In A Quiet Environment

 Dogs like the Lab Corgi are easily distracted.
 To avoid this, train him in a pleasant, quiet environment.
 You can take him to the park or outdoors, where he is already familiar with the situation.
 It’s easier to train a dog in a place he is already familiar with rather than in a new location which can cause anxiety.

 Lab Corgi Mix and Families

 Corgi Lab dogs are family dogs.
 They want to be with their pack and consider children, especially young kids as their brothers or sisters.
 This dog will love to play and will even tolerate toddlers’ way of playing.
 They can roughhouse but will still be gentle and will never nip back at children.

-Like most dogs that are not exposed to other dogs and people, a Corgi Lab mix may become anti-social and may display an obnoxious behavior when with people or other dogs.
-Therefore you must consider training your dog early, exposing it to people and other dogs especially when you live alone.
+Like most dogs that are not exposed to other dogs and people, a Corgi Lab mix may become anti-social and may display obnoxious behavior when with people or other dogs.
+Therefore you must consider training your dog early, exposing it to people and other dogs, especially when you live alone.